 - How to let us know when you change your address.

 Check Your Case

-Our Case Status webpage gives you the same information you would get by speaking to a representative, and its available 24 hours a day, 7 days a week, from a cell phone, tablet, or computer.
+Our Case Status webpage gives you the same information you would get by speaking to a representative, and it is available 24 hours a day, 7 days a week, from a cell phone, tablet, or computer.

 Two resources that you might find especially useful are the Form Filing Tips webpage and our Outreach page, where you can find a list of our upcoming local, national, and multilingual outreach events.

 If you can’t find the answers you need after visiting our Tools page, call the USCIS Contact Center.
 (If you are deaf, hard of hearing, or have a speech disability, please use our text telephone (TTY) number: 800-767-1833).

 We give applicants, legal service providers, and community-based organizations the knowledge and tools to fight immigration scams.